How to Homeschool While Living Overseas

-Just like no two kids are alike, not every international school is created equal either.
-Some international schools may lack the religious convictions an expatriate family (American family living overseas) is searching for.
-Or the school may have a twenty-three-kids-to-a-class ratio that you are uncomfortable with.
-Others may not provide the services we find in most U.S. public schools; like quality programs for children with learning disabilities, a good environment for a physical disability, or perhaps the school is not challenging enough.
-In some of the more remote places of the world there is no international school at all.
+Just like no two kids are alike, every homeschool family will be different.
+If you are choosing to homeschool overseas, you’ll find some interesting aspects you’ll want to address.
 Whatever the reason may be for finding an alternative to the local school, homeschooling can be a very good solution for families living overseas and it can be accomplished with just a little bit of creativity and the right kind of information.

 What is Overseas Homeschooling?